|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 Keep in mind, however, that as babies grow and mature, their nutritional needs also change.
-It is therefore more beneficial for donor breastmilk to either come from a mother whose baby is around the same age or from a mother who pumped when her baby was around that same age.
+It is therefore more beneficial for donor breastmilk to either come from someone whose baby is around the same age or from someone who pumped when her baby was around that same age.

 This study concludes: “Human milk expressed by mothers who have been lactating for >1 year has significantly increased fat and energy contents, compared with milk expressed by women who have been lactating for shorter periods.
 During prolonged lactation, the fat energy contribution of breast milk to the infant diet might be significant.”

-6. Can a woman lactate if she has never breastfed before, as in induced lactation?
+6. Can someone lactate if they have never breastfed before, as in induced lactation?

 It is possible to induce lactation when adopting a baby or if a baby was born via a surrogate.
-Some women who induce lactation will need to supplement with donor milk.
+Someone who induces lactation will need to supplement with donor milk.
 For assistance with induced lactation, please see a lactation consultant and/or a health care professional.